 - Using USDA or VA (no down payment) loans

 - With home equity loans or lines of credit

-We will look at each of these areas in more depth later in this guide, but we want you to recognize that investing in real estate without income is possible, but may not be as easy as the gurus would have you believe.
+We will look at each of these options in more depth later in this guide, but we want you to recognize that investing in real estate without income is possible.
+It just may not be as easy as the gurus would have you believe.